 Because of the Soviet occupation of Poland, most of the Cassino veterans never returned to their homeland.
 Inexplicably, the Poles were not allowed to participate in the massive victory parade in London.

 Ten members of Parliament signed a letter published in the Daily Telegram in June 1946, objecting to the treatment of the Poles.
 The letter read, “Polish dead lay in hundreds on Monte Cassino.
 The Poles fought at Tobruk, Falaise, and Arnhem.
 Polish pilots shot down 772 German planes.
-The Polish Forces who fought under British command have not been invited to the Victory March June 8.
-Ethiopians will be there, Mexicans will be there, the Fiji Medical Corps, the Labuan Police and the Seychelles Pioneer Corps will be there—and rightly too.
+The Polish Forces who fought under British command have not been invited to the Victory march on June 8.
+Ethiopians will be there, Mexicans will be there, the Fiji Medical Corps, the Labuan Police, and the Seychelles Pioneer Corps will be there—and rightly too.
 But the Poles will not be there.

-In the end the Polish troops played a pivotal role in the successful siege but paid a heavy price for their effort.
+In the end, the Polish troops played a pivotal role in the successful siege but paid a heavy price for their effort.
 Among the 54,000 Allied troops who lost their lives on the battlefield, about 1,000 were Polish.
-They later buried in the Polish war cemetery on the slopes of Monte Cassino, which also became the final resting place of their commander, General Władysław Anders, who died decades later.
+They were later buried in the Polish war cemetery on the slopes of Monte Cassino, which also became the final resting place of their commander, General Władysław Anders, who died decades later.

 British Field Marshal Bernard Montgomery wrote in his memoirs, “Poles played a part which gained them the admiration of their comrades and the respect of the enemy.”

 Historian Thomas Brooks noted in The War North of Rome, “Anders matched his men in fighting spirit and toughness of mind and body, with a fiery Polish patriotism”

 On the 75th anniversary, Minister of National Defense Mariusz Błaszczak wrote that capturing the monastery at Monte Cassino was one of the most glorious pages in the history of the Polish military.